tainora/netstrata/materials-for-ted/02-ai-augmented-development-methodology.md

 - Start with minimal constraints, audit outputs systematically
 - Let agents discover current best practices rather than prescribing outdated approaches
-- Add constraints only where audit reveals actual problems, not pre-emptively
+- Add constraints only where audit reveals actual problems, not preemptively
 - Trust agents for routine implementation, reserve human judgment for architecture and NSW compliance

 **For Netstrata's $12-14M software investment**: Competitive advantage comes from the decade of NSW strata management expertise embedded in the system, not from custom technical patterns.
 Using standard, well-supported tools maximizes maintainability and protects that investment.